grycap/oscar/examples/radiomics/README.md

 ## STEP 7: Remove the Function

-Once you have finished you have to delete the function:
+Once you have finished you can delete the function:

 ![oscar-delete-function.png](img/oscar-delete-function.png)